Learn About Living Wage

 Living Wage Rates

 Living Wage For US estimates a family living wage for each county in the nation.
-For certification, we use lowest cost county in the U.S. Department of Agriculture’s commuting zones to assess the living wage level to more closely reflect the local economy where people live and work.
+For certification, we use lowest cost county in the commuting zones to more closely reflect the local economy where people live and work.

 Living wage is not a new concept.
 It is a needed value that has been discussed for ages.
 These quotes give a sense of the history of living wage.